Newms34/chalk-images/README.md

 ---
 ### Options:
 There are a number of options available.
-These are passed to `drawImg()` as a secondary optional options object.
+These are passed to `.drawImg()` as a secondary optional options object.
 The properties of this object are as follows:
  - **exportMe**: Default false.
-If true, `drawImg()` will return a `.then`able promise.
-Otherwise, `drawImg()` will simply draw the image when it's finished mathing it.
+If true, `.drawImg()` will return a `.then`able promise.
+Otherwise, `.drawImg()` will simply draw the image when it's finished mathing it. *NOTE:* Even without a promise, `.drawImg()`, will *not* simply return the image string.
+This is because the drawing process involves some asynchronous wizardry.
  - **verbose**: Default false.
 If true, you'll get some extra info about the image (and console) dimensions.
 Useful if you wanna debug stuff.
  - **colMode**: Default no value.
 If set to `16` or `16m`, will draw in 16-million color mode.
 If set to `256`, will draw in 256-color mode.
 Otherwise, It'll draw in good-old-fashioned 16 color mode.